forging2012/m157q.github.io/content/drafts/install-arch-linux-on-macbook-air-mid-2013.md

 5. Install Arch Linux (Just like the normal installation with a little different)
     + [Beginners' guide - ArchWiki](https://wiki.archlinux.org/index.php/Beginners'_guide)
     + Important => [MacBook - ArchWiki](https://wiki.archlinux.org/index.php/MacBook#Arch_Only_Installation)
+    + Need to be aware about the EFI related options

 ---